 You must contact a trusted architect who can assist you with their expertise in appropriate architectural design, structural strategy and fire risk analysis.

-Here’s the most important part: New legislation for fire safety will most definitely be introduced, but it will take some time.
+Here’s the most important part: New legislation for fire safety will most definitely be introduced in order to help to fireproof buildings, but it will take some time.
 In the meantime, you must do your best to make yourself aware of the problems.

 To sum up, any building design needs to subject to testing before, during and most definitely after construction.
 Fire retardant materials, chemical tested materials, compliance with the existing fire regulations, smart design, access to all fire escapes, compliant building contractors, sprinkler systems and alarms…